You can't go anywhere these days without hearing about the elusive, purportedly mystical powers of influencer marketing.

 The 44-minute minute video shows Offerman sitting by a crackling fireplace, staring broodingly into the camera, and occasionally savoring a sip of his drink.
 Thanks to the simple seasonal premise and Offerman's unique brand, the video was a viral hit.

-GAP's successful Styld.by campaign featured a number of influential social media personalities showing how they incorporate GAP clothing into their personal wardrobes.
+GAP's successful Styld.by campaign featured a number of influential social media personalities from blogging giants like Refinery29 and WhoWhatWhere, showing how they incorporate GAP clothing into their personal wardrobes.
 Users viewing the influencers' posts on social media were given options to "Shop this Look" conveniently in the caption of photos.

 Thanks to the involvement of multiple influencers from different niches, GAP's campaign had enormous reach.

 If anyone has figured out how to gain a loyal following on Snapchat, it's hip-hop artist and producer DJ Khaled.
-Once a minor figure in the music world, Khlaed has enjoyed an unprecedented level of success on the ephermeral photo-sharing app, with each of his snaps garnering over 3 million views on average.
+Once a minor figure in the music world, Khaled has enjoyed an unprecedented level of success on the ephemeral photo-sharing app, with each of his snaps garnering over 3 million views on average.

 "DJ Khaled has completely cracked the platform," said Emmanuel Seuge, senior vice president for content at Coca-Cola, one of Snapchat’s major advertisers.
 "He’s the king of Snapchat."

-Working with W+K London, Stride Gum launched a Snapchat takeover campaign with Khaled last year to promote their "Mad Intense Gum."
+Working with W+K London, Stride Gum launched a Snapchat takeover campaign with Khaled last year to promote its "Mad Intense Gum" campaign.
 The brand called the takeover "an unpredictable, fun day for all his followers."

 The brand's "LR Ambassadors" include a diverse group of writers, painters, florists and other creative businesswomen "leading dynamic lives."
 In the brand's own words, their LR Ambassadors are "cool girls doing cool things."

-In addition to profiling their LR Ambassadors on the company blog, Loeffler Randall shares pictures of their ambassadors wearing LR shoes and accessories on Instagram, using the hashtag #LRambassador.
+In addition to profiling its LR Ambassadors on the company blog, Loeffler Randall shares pictures of its ambassadors wearing LR shoes and accessories on Instagram, using the hashtag #LRambassador.